 It shouldn’t have been like that.
 I wasted half my life just struggling to live.
-There were so many opportunities I failed to take advantage of, so many rites of passage that I missed out on.
+There were so many opportunities I failed to take advantage of, so many rites of passage I missed out on.
 More than a decade of dead, soulless existence, spent trying to blot out the pain with drugs, alcohol, self-harm and stupid risks.

-But, it happened; and there’s nothing I can do to change that.
+But it happened and there’s nothing I can do to change that.
 It’s made me the person I am today – some of the gifts I cherish; others, I work to overcome.
 I’m left with a feeling that I have a lot still to do in a much shorter space of time.

 But how do I feel about what happened to me?
 Have I forgiven those from that shadowy, frightening life before – who appear in the movie-reel in my head that burns the back of my eyeballs on the rare night when sleep eludes me, or the dream that threatens to colour my morning blue?

 I guess that depends on your definition of forgiveness.
 I’ve heard lots of opinions on this.
 Some think it’s about acting as though nothing has happened, not letting events colour who you are and how you see things; I think that’s not only folly, it’s impossible.
 We’re not automatons, our world-view is shaped by experience; experience we are supposed to learn from.
 Some say it’s about accepting what happened and letting go of the pain it made you feel.
 That’s all very well, but what if it’s the pain that keeps laying claim to you and not the other way around?
 Mental illness isn’t a choice.
 Some say just turn the other cheek, but there are those who will continue to abuse you as long as you give them the opportunity or the benefit of the doubt.
 At what point do you stop being a doormat?